-The equipment must be approved by the U.S. Coast Guard, be in serviceable condition, and be stowed in a readily accessible location.
+The equipment must be approved by the competent authorities, be in serviceable condition, and be stowed in a readily accessible location.
 Equipment having a date for serviceable life must be within the specified usage date shown.

 Careful selection and proper stowage of visual distress equipment is very important if children are aboard.